 The Irish Heather

-When travelling it’s easy to end up at a ‘plastic paddy ‘ pub – one Vancouver joint even went viral for pouring what was dubbed the “worst pint of Guinness ever”.
+When travelling, it’s easy to end up at a ‘plastic paddy ‘ pub that just might pour you the worst pint of Guinness ever.

-But as someone who has travelled Ireland I can say the Irish Heather is nothing for the sort.
-This place is even Irish owned and operated.
+But as someone who has travelled Ireland I can say the Irish Heather is nothing for the sort, in fact it’s even Irish owned and operated.

 Go here for a proper pint of Guinness and a fantastic selection of local and international craft beers.